utnet-org/utility-readonly/docs/practices/engaging_and_effective_communication.md

   * **Proposal**: Occasionally summarizing the discussion up to certain point can be helpful for everyone to quickly gather/refresh context.
 If it is an important discussion that better be documented, consider creating a Google doc so discussion points can be structured and archived.

 * **Potential issue**: As other participants also have their own jobs to do, they may quickly lose their interest and forget about the discussion.
   * **Proposal**: As someone who started the topic, it is your responsibility to make sure that the topic thread stays alive.
-If you cannot get back to this anytime soon, let the stakeholders know and share when you plan to pick up the discussion again so everyone can set the right expectation.
+If you cannot get back to this anytime soon, let the pledgeholders know and share when you plan to pick up the discussion again so everyone can set the right expectation.

 Some time later, Nala asynchronously works with other engineers and align on the solution.
 * **Potential issue**: From the Zulip topic point of view, the topic is never resolved and discussion is dropped in the middle.
 As a result, people who were not part of the offline discussion do not know the final state of the topic.